Mahdi451/Flashing_EC_CoreBoot/README.md

 # Flashing Binaries

-This script will allow you to both copy over and flash both cb/ec bins across multiple platforms.<br>Using the multiprocessing module each flash is executed simultenously with other instances.
+This script will allow you to both copy over and flash both cb/ec bins across multiple platforms.<br>Using the multiprocessing module each flash is executed simultaneously with other instances.

 ## Prerequisites